christianbaun/pestdetector/docs/installation_from_scratch_mit_qengineering_rpi-image.md

     Camera closed
     ERROR: *** no cameras available ***

-... it is required to execfure `rpi-update`:
+... it is required to execute `rpi-update`:

      $ sudo rpi-update
      *** Raspberry Pi firmware updater by Hexxeh, enhanced by AndrewS and Dom